Anaminus/roblox-cure/README.md

 	- `*.localscript.lua`: Converts to a LocalScript source.
 	- `*.asset`: Converts to an IntValue source.
 The content of the file is the asset ID.
-	- `*.value`: Converts to a StringValue instance.
-The content is some value in Lua format (i.e. true, "string", etc).
 	- `*.*` (anything else): Converts to a disabled Script whose Source is commented out.
 	- `.gitignore`: Ignored, so that empty folders may be committed with git.